Driving licences in Finland

 Exchanging a foreign driving licence for a Finnish licence

-If you want to exchange a driving licence issued in the Faroe Islands or Greenland for a Finnish driving licence, you must take a Finnish driving test.
-Read more in the Ajokortti-info section Driving licences not granted by an EU, EEA or Contracting State.
+If you want to exchange a driving licence issued in the Faroe Islands or Greenland for a Finnish licence, you must take a Finnish driving test.
+The process takes several months, so it is a good idea to start well before the end of the one-year period.
+Read more on the Traficom website under Driving licence issued in another country.

 The requirements for obtaining a Finnish driving licence depend on the category of licence.